 If your filter shows signs of limescale deposits, you should take a rag, soak it in lime or lemon juice or even vinegar, and thoroughly clean the filter off.
 These substances combined with water should have no trouble removing the unwanted limescale.

-When choosing a new filter, find one that is capable of filtering known contaminants in your own water supply.
+When choosing the best faucet water filter for you, find one that is capable of filtering known contaminants in your own water supply.
 So test your water before purchasing your filter to determine which option is best suited for your home and family.

 We recommend choosing the Engdenton .
 It’s high-quality, uses world-class technology; it’s affordable and attractive.
 It uses high-quality materials and has been said to have incredible water pressure output in comparison to similar products on the market.
 Quite simply, it’s a welcome addition to your kitchen faucet that will improve the quality of water for you and your family for many years to come.
 We always say you get out of your body what you put into your body, so why opt for contaminated water when you could purify it directly from the tap?